adhyuthn/evOS/README.md

 ---

+> [!TOOLS]
-> - `configs.sh` contains some functions that eased my way around navigating the the tools.
+> `configs.sh` contains some functions that eased my way around navigating the the tools.
-> - `vim/` contains syntax files for XSM, SPL and EXPL.
+> `vim/` contains syntax files for XSM, SPL and EXPL.

 ---